gauzinge/SPS_June15_HowTo/README.md

     -) GlibSupervisor (for control and configuration)
     -) GlibStreamer (for data readout)

+0) As a first step, log into the control Pc and ssh to cmsuptracker008 (in the beam area).

+    ssh -XY xtaldaq@cmsuptracker008

-they have to be launched together by calling a shell script:
+once logged in, you can start GlibStreamer/Supervisor by calling a shell script:

-        /home/xtaldaq/glibConnect.sh
+        /home/xtaldaq/CBCDAQ/GlibStreamer/scripts glibConnect.sh 16

+(be sure to put the option 16 after the script, otherwise you will have the wrong config)

-then, in a browser, the XDAQ main page can be reached on the localhost on port 13000
+then, in a browser (on your local PC), the XDAQ main page can be reached on cmsuptracker008 on port 13000

-        127.0.0.1:13000

-you can either configure GLIB & CBCs by using the GLIBSupervisor which is rather cumbersome because you have to click many buttons in the correct order and you can not screw up.
-The second possibility is to use the Ph2_ACF framework to write the parameters to the CBCs (the GLIB is in it's default config anyway).

-To do so, in a terminal do the following:
+        cmsuptracker008:13000

+this brings you the the hyperdaq page where you will have icons both for the GLIBStreamer & the GLIB Supervisor.
+Open both in new Tabs.

+1) first go to the GLIBSupervisor, click initialize, wait for the state-change and then click configure.
+2) on the GlibStreamer page, select "Load Parameters from file" and put the following file in the box:

+    /home/xtaldaq/streamerValues.txt

+click "LoadfromFile".
+This will update the settings and put the correct values in the fields.
+All you have to do is update the run number to the one you derive from the ELOG (cmstkph2-bt.web.cern.ch).
+After you have done so, click configure.

+In the fields labelled "Destination file" and "New DAQ format file" enter the following filepath / name:

+        Destination file: /cmsuptrackernas/Raw/runxxx.raw
+        New DAQ format file: /cmsuptrackernas/DaqData/runxxx.daq

+where xxx is the run number from the ELOG (make sure to fill the TLU run number from the EUDAQ run control in the appropriate field).

+(old text: Then, in the "Number of Acquisitions" field enter the number of events you would like to record / 1000. (i.e. 400 for 400k Events - the default packet size for our DAQ is 999 which is 1000 in reality as it is zero-indexed).

+Click the "Conditions Data" field and fill the fields for HighVoltage, Angle and in the third, enter the current threshold in decimal, then click OK.

+Now the GlibStreamer is configured correctly.)

+Eventually, depending on the run type, you might also have to change the number of acquisitions (multiply this number by 1000 and you get the number of events that will be recorded).

+**Make sure that the "Break Trigger during block read" is not ticked!**

+now go to conditions data and enter the data following the list in the AIDA counting room.

+2) before you can start a run, you need to configure the GLIB readout board and the CBC chips on the module.
+This could be done with the GLIBSupervisor application running in another tab but it is rather cumbersome and involves a lot of clicking.
+It is much easier to do the following.

+-) open another terminal and

+    ssh -XY xtaldaq@cmsuptracker008

+once logged in:

     cd Ph2_ACF
     source setup.sh

-open an editor of your choice and open the file:
+If you have to modify settings other than the Threshold (VCth), open the file

         ~/Ph2_ACF/settings/Beamtest_Nov15.xml

-this holds the GLIB and CBC parameters.
-In order to change the threshold for example, just change the HEX number in the line that says <GlobalCBCRegister> .
-The three lines below point to the CBC config files that are currently being used.
-Editing the Global_CBC_Register node avoids having to change all CBC files manually.
-Things defined in this node take precedence over the settings from the CBC files!

-Then, on the terminal, use the systemtest application to upload the config to GLIB & CBCs:

-        ~/Ph2_ACF/bin/systemtest -f settings/Beamtest_Nov15.xml -c

-or from the ACF folder:

-        systemtest -f settings/Beamtest_Nov15.xml -c
+and edit accordingly.
+The Stub latency is a parameter of the GLIB board and is enclosed in a <Register> xml node.
+Be aware that you have to set it for both front-ends.

+**This, in theory, is expert-only work as it could mess up the data.**

+Now you can configure the setup by typing (in the command line)

+    configure -v "threshold in hex"

+Since we will mostly be doing threshold scans, check in the elog & the measurement programm what threshold setting should be applied for this run and enter the value in hex, using the format "0xVV" where value stands for the number (8bit!)
+Be aware that the threshold is increased by lowering this number!

+this last step will download all settings to the GLIB and the CBCs and read back the threshold.
+If you get an error message saying that it was not possible to read back a value in 5 iterations, try again.

 Be carful not to alter any GLIB parameters as this could screw up running!

 ## Starting a Run on the GLIB DAQ

-once the TLU / Telescope are running and waiting for our DAQ, navigate to the GLIBStreamer application and configure it by clicking "configure".

-In the fields labelled "Destination file" and "New DAQ format file" enter the following filepath / name:

-        Destination file: /cmsuptrackernas/raw/runxxx.raw
-        New DAQ format file: /cmsuptrackernas/DaqData/runxxx.daq

-where xxx is the TLU run number read from the EUDAQ run control.

-Then, in the "Number of Acquisitions" field enter the number of events you would like to record / 1000. (i.e. 400 for 400k Events - the default packet size for our DAQ is 999 which is 1000 in reality as it is zero-indexed).

-Click the "Conditions Data" field and fill the fields for HighVoltage, Angle and in the third, enter the current threshold in decimal, then click OK.

-Now the GlibStreamer is configured correctly.

-Head to the ELOG which runs on cmsuptracker003 (if a tunnel is currently running).
-You will find it in the browser history on
+Head to the ELOG which is available from the beamtest web page:

-        localhost:8080
+    cmstkph2-bt.web.cern.ch

 There create a new entry for your run with the correct information and submit it.
 Be carful to correctly fill all fields!

-Once this is done, click "Start" which will start a run with the number of events you specified!
-You can stop it at any time by clicking "Stop".
+once the TLU / Telescope are running and waiting for our DAQ (particle counter going up but not the trigger counter), navigate to the GLIBStreamer application and start it by clicking start, which will start a run with the number of events you specified!
+You can stop it at any time by clicking "Stop"..

 ## Online monitoring the telescope data
-Once you have started the run you may have a look at the online data of the telescope:
-Connect to the telescope master control pc:

-Use the Programm:

-        /home/telescope/BELLETEST/eudaq-neu/build/monitors/onlinemon/OnlineMon.exe -sc 1000 -f data/run000369.raw

-you can play around with the options if you do not want to wait for all events to be processed.
+The online monitor for the telescope data is running as part of the run control by default so take your time to look at the plots from time to time.